Courses & Cohort Programs

 LEAD Scholars and LEAD Corps

 The Leaders for Equity-Centered and Action-Based Design (LEAD) Scholars Program is a one-year cohort program that focuses on building leadership capacity through both examining leadership through a social justice lens and learning skills of facilitation and design for social change.
 The Wurtele Center for Leadership and the Office for Equity and Inclusion are partnering to create a program with the mission of equipping students with the skills to apply equity-centered design to address some of our greatest social inequities.
-A cohort of 20 students will explore who they are as leaders, how their social identities impact their leadership, how to develop deep and meaningful relationships with one another, as well as learn the processes of design and facilitation to serve as references and consultants to the greater campus community.
+A small cohort of students will explore who they are as leaders, how their social identities impact their leadership, how to develop deep and meaningful relationships with one another, as well as learn the processes of design and facilitation to serve as references and consultants to the greater campus community.

 After year one, scholars have the opportunity to apply to be a member of the LEAD Corps.
 Selected corps members will engage with the community to offer themselves as solution and experience designers.
 They’ll learn and practice deeper facilitative leadership strategies such as deep listening, radical collaboration, emergent strategy and liberatory design.
 As solution designers they will work to support community members in creating their own solutions to problems arising in such communities as clubs, organizations and teams.
 As experience designers they will create and offer facilitated conversations and workshops about social justice and lead programs in houses and communities around campus.

 How to Get Involved

 Both LEAD Scholars and LEAD Corps will be selected through an application process.
 Once LEAD Scholars are selected, they will register for the two LEAD-affiliated courses: IDP 134 (fall term) and IDP 135 (spring term).
 NOTE: These courses are only open to students selected as LEAD Scholars and require permission of the instructors (Annie DelBusto Cohen and Toby Davis).